- What other names is Green Tea known by?

 If you are pregnant or breastfeeding, green tea in small amounts is probably not harmful.
 Do not drink more than 2 cups a day of green tea.
 This amount of tea provides about 200 mg of caffeine.
 Consuming more than this amount has been linked to an increased risk of miscarriage and other negative effects...

-Green tea is used to improve mental alertness and thinking.
+Green tea is taken by mouth to improve mental alertness and thinking.

-It is also used for weight loss and to treat stomach disorders, vomiting, diarrhea, headaches, bone loss (osteoporosis), and solid tumor cancers.
+It is also taken by mouth for depression, non-alcoholic fatty liver disease (NAFLD), inflammatory bowel disease (ulcerative colitis or Crohn's disease), weight loss and to treat stomach disorders, vomiting, diarrhea, headaches, and bone loss (osteoporosis).

-Some people use green tea to prevent various cancers, including breast cancer, prostate cancer, colon cancer, gastric cancer, lung cancer, solid tumor cancers and skin cancer related to exposure to sunlight.
+Some people take green tea by mouth to prevent various cancers, including breast cancer, prostate cancer, colon cancer, gastric cancer, lung cancer, liver cancer, solid tumor cancers, leukemia, and skin cancer related to exposure to sunlight.
 Some women use green tea to fight human papilloma virus (HPV), which can cause genital warts, the growth of abnormal cells in the cervix (cervical dysplasia), and cervical cancer.

-Green tea is also used for Crohn's disease, Parkinson's disease, diseases of the heart and blood vessels, diabetes, low blood pressure, chronic fatigue syndrome (CFS), dental cavities (caries), kidney stones, and skin damage.
+Green tea is also taken by mouth for Parkinson's disease, diseases of the heart and blood vessels, diabetes, low blood pressure, chronic fatigue syndrome (CFS), dental cavities (caries), kidney stones, and skin damage.

-Green tea in candy is used for gum disease.
+Green tea is used in an ointment for genital warts.

 There isn't enough information to know if green tea is effective for the other conditions people use it for including: kidney disease, heart disease, kidney stones, tooth decay, and others.